hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 .. seealso::

-    The **SharpeRatio@k** metric is the main contribution of our paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning."**
+    The **SharpeRatio@k** metric is the main contribution of our paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation."**
     Our paper is currently under submission, and the arXiv version of the paper will come soon..

     ..
 A preprint is available at `arXiv <>`_.